 BEST FOR OUTDOORS: NICETOWN Thermal Insulated Outdoor/Indoor Curtain

 What to Consider When Choosing the Best Thermal Curtains

 Although the fabric used to create thermal curtains is crucial to how well it insulates the windows in your home, you also need to consider other factors, including size, noise reduction, and aesthetics.

-Side-drawn shades work best for large windows, French doors, and sliding glass doors.
+Side-drawn shades work best for large windows, French doors, and sliding-glass doors.
 Roman shades and hobbled shades open and close through this classic stacking style.
-Balloon shades function similarly but gather the curtains as they rise.
+Balloon shades function similarly but gather the fabric as they rise.
 Unlike conventional blinds, Roman and balloon shades feature thick padded material that works well for insulating.

 Thermal curtains come in various sizes ranging in widths from 36 inches up to 52 inches and lengths from 54 inches to 108 inches.
 For the curtains to properly insulate, they should be large enough to cover the entire window casing.